n8mob/n8mob.github.io/_posts/2022-05-06-square-root-of-3.md

 By the time I got bored we had already gotten to, like 170 digits.

 At that point I said, "I'm fairly certain that the square root of 3 is irrational."
+Thomas asked, "what does irrational mean?"
+I did my best to explain it.
+When I said something about decimals going on forever he said, "like pi?"
+And I said, "exactly like pi.
+Pi is irrational."

-So we looked that up and someone had indeed proved it, but I didn't have the patience to read the proof.
+Then we looked it up and someone had indeed proved it, but I didn't have the patience to read the proof.
 So we found [a million digits](https://apod.nasa.gov/htmltest/gifcity/sqrt3.1mil) and verified that our 170 matched!

 ```python
     representation = '1.73205080756887729352744634150587236694280525381038062805580697945193301690880003708114618675724857567562614141540670302996994509499895247881165551209437364852809323190230558'
 ```

-I think my six-year-old son was right: this _is_ cool!
+I think my (probably genius) six-year-old son was right: this _is_ cool!